chrisdev/chrisdev.github.com/content/welcome_to_the_blog.rst

 Once you are satisfied, you can copy ``app.css`` as ``foundation.css`` to your custom pelican-theme's static directory.

-Once you have more experience with compass/sass you may want to target particular CSS components instead of regenerating the entire ``foundation.css`` just to make changes to a few components.
-To achieve this we simply created a new ``scss`` called ``style.scss`` and imported just those modify those components that we wished to target.
+Once you have gained more experience with compass/sass you will want to target particular CSS components to modify them instead of regenerating the entire
+``foundation.css`` every time you make a few changes to components.
+To achieve this we
+simply created a new ``scss`` called ``style.scss`` and imported just those components that we wished to modify.
-So as in the example above we just wanted to change the ``top-nav`` colors we just add the following lines to  ``style.sccs`` file
+So as in the example above where we just wanted to change the ``top-nav`` colors we just add the following lines to  ``style.sccs``

 .. code-block:: ruby